 Employers have absorbed rising labour costs from increases in the National Minimum Wage (NMW) and the National Living Wage (NLW) by reducing pay differentials between care workers and senior care workers, which undervalues care workers’ skills and responsibilities and disincentivises career progression.

-Over the past two years real wages in care jobs fell, leading to hardships among care workers.
+Over the past two years real wages in care jobs have fallen, leading to hardships among care workers.

 The increased workload during the Covid-19 pandemic alongside the fear for their own health and that of their families has impacted on the mental health of the adult social care workforce.